StrackVibes/Offline-LoFi-Girl/README.md

 # Offline LoFi Girl

-This project is an offline version of the LoFi Girl, specifically crafted by StrackVibes.
-It includes a looping video and a playlist of songs that can be played in sequence.
+This project is an offline version of the LoFi Girl.
+It includes a looping video and a playlist of songs that can be played in shuffled sequence.

 ![Screenshot](https://i.ibb.co/Bn6qDqW/Capture.png)